 To get the most out of your time at the University, you need an overall plan.
-Help and advice is available from the Business Student Centre.
+Help and advice is available from your nearest Student Hubs.

 Course planning and enrolment

 You will need to familiarise yourself with the programme requirements in order to graduate.